-Sofitel Legend Metropole, lying in the heart of the city, is undoubtedly the top choice for you to step in a world full of history in Hanoi.
-Located near Hoan Kiem Lake and Opera House, Sofitel Legend Metropole is a French-style architecture opened in 1901.
-Its white-painted walls, green shutters, as well as decorative wrought iron details and wood paneling, are telling the stories of last century.
+Sofitel Legend Metropole, lying in the heart of the city, is undoubtedly the top choice for you to step into a world full of history in Hanoi.
+Located near Hoan Kiem Lake and the Opera House, Sofitel Legend Metropole is a French-style architecture opened in 1901.
+Its white-painted walls, green shutters, as well as decorative wrought iron details and wood paneling, are telling the stories of the last century.
 All rooms are stylishly decorated and have all the modern facilities you can expect from a 5-star hotel.

 Graham Greene Suite (Photo Credit: Sofitel Legend Metropole Hanoi)